MohammadTaseenKhan/CryptoInfoBD-Telegram-Bot/README.md

 ### 🚀 Binance Launchpool Alerts

 Groups that add the bot can receive automatic notifications when new Binance Launchpool projects are detected.

-The system is designed to:

-* Track groups where the bot is active
-* Send Launchpool announcements
-* Avoid duplicate announcements
-* Persist previously announced project IDs
-* Continue tracking across bot restarts

-This feature is intended to provide groups with timely Launchpool notifications without requiring manual setup.

 ---